 The Historic Hyden House, now a private residence located on Hyden Drive, was built in 1910 by one of Alcester’s first doctors.
 The large home was used as a medical facility and residence when it was completed.
 Later it became a bed and breakfast.

 The Alcester Community Band was organized in 1921 with Deecort Hammitt as its director.
 The band played every Saturday night for many years and held a variety of concerts in the Old Opera House.
 Deecort Hammitt’s song “Hail South Dakota” was chosen as the state song in 1943.

-Long time businesses in Alcester include the Alcester Union newspaper (now the Alcester Union & Hudsonite), Lincoln-Union Electric Company (now Southeastern Electric Cooperative, Inc.), State Bank of Alcester, Morningside Manor, Alkota Cleaning Systems, Inc. and Custom Coils.
-Alcester is also home to a grocery store, convenience store, two restaurants, a library, medical and dental office, drug store, two bars, hair salons, a chiropractor, insurance agencies, thrift store, furniture store, hardware store, grain elevator and more.
+Long-time businesses in Alcester include the Alcester Union newspaper (now the Alcester Union & Hudsonite), Lincoln-Union Electric Company (now Southeastern Electric Cooperative, Inc.), State Bank of Alcester, Morningside Manor, Alkota Cleaning Systems, Inc. and Custom Coils.
+Alcester is also home to a grocery store, convenience store, restaurants, a library, medical clinic, dental clinic, gift store, bars, hair salons, a chiropractor, insurance agencies, thrift store, hardware store, grain elevator and more.
 Farming and agriculture are also very important to the community.

 Alcester is very proud of the Alcester-Hudson School, which was nationally recognized as a Blue Ribbon School in 2005.

-The Herbert Anderson Memorial Park, located on Highway 11 has two park shelters, a swimming pool, horseshoe pit, baseball field and restrooms.
+The Herbert Anderson Memorial Park, located on Highway 11 has two park shelters, a swimming pool, horseshoe pit, baseball field, two camping pads and restrooms.
 A South Dakota historical marker honoring Governor Archie Gubbrud, born in Norway Township north of Alcester, is located there.